-In 2022, the Nationwide House Energy Rating Scheme (NatHERS) climate files will be updated with more recent and more accurate weather data.
-As the energy performance of a home is dependent on the local weather conditions, the climate file update has the potential to impact NatHERS ratings inconsistently across Australia.
+The Nationwide House Energy Rating Scheme (NatHERS) climate files have been updated with more recent and more accurate weather data.
+As the energy performance of a home is dependent on the local weather conditions, the recent climate file update has the potential to impact NatHERS ratings inconsistently across Australia.

-To minimise the potential impacts of the new climate files on NatHERS star ratings, new starbands will be implemented at the same time.
-The new starbands have been adjusted so that no particular home type or design will be overly impacted by the new climate files.
+To minimise the potential impacts on star ratings, new starbands have been implemented.
+They have been adjusted so that no particular home type or design will be overly impacted by the new climate files.